futuredapp/FTAPIKit/README.md

 - `Server` protocol defining single web service.
 - `Endpoint` protocol defining access points for resources.

-Combining instances of type conforming to `Server` and `Endpoint` we can build requqest.
+Combining instances of type conforming to `Server` and `Endpoint` we can build request.
 `URLServer` has convenience method for calling endpoints using `URLSession`.
 Recommended usage on application-side is implementing API client which encapsulates logic not provided by this framework like signing authorized endpoints